objectionary/eo-vim/README.md

 ```
 3rd Step

-Run your EO program with  *.eo  file.
+Open your EO program with  *.eo  file in vim.